Parents' guide to teen tampons: pros & cons explained | luna app

 • They’re more discreet than other period products

-• Comfortable when inserted correctly – you shouldn’t feel them
+• Comfortable when inserted correctly – you shouldn’t feel them when correctly used

 • They can be used even when swimming or bathing – looking for alternatives to tampons for swimming?
 Check out period swimwear for teens or menstrual cups as another great option